zuvaai/zuva-examples/python-sdk/spreadsheet/spreadsheet.md

 - The Python interpreter (this tutorial uses v3.10)
 - A Zuva account and token - see the [Getting started guide](https://zuva.ai/documentation/quickstart/)
-- A copy of Zuva’s [DocAI Python SDK](https://github.com/zuvaai/zdai-python)
+- A copy of Zuva’s [Python SDK](https://github.com/zuvaai/zdai-python)

 ## Let’s Build!